AlMonther9/AlMonther9/README.md

 ---

-I am a **Front-End Developer** and a graduate of the **ALX Software Engineering** program, specializing in **ReactJS (Next.js), TailwindCSS**.
+A **Front-End Developer** and a graduate of the **ALX Software Engineering** program, specializing in **ReactJS (Next.js), TailwindCSS**.
 I draw inspiration from the world of art and design.
 My journey combines my passion for software engineering with the intricate beauty of **Electrical Engineering (Communications & Electronics)**, which I am currently pursuing as a dual degree at **Al-Azhar University**.

 ---